cslarsen/busy-beaver/README.md

 Approximates the [Busy Beaver Σ-function][busybeaver], naïvely.

-Σ(n) is the largest number of 1s a non-halting, n-state Turing machine will print on its tape.
+Σ(n) is the largest number of 1s a non-halting, n-state (and, originally, 2-symbol) Turing machine will print on its tape.
 They don't have to be consecutive, but the machine *must* halt.

 More interestingly, the Σ-function is non-computable.
 Let me explain.